-A smaller aperture value is suitable for taking beautiful portrait photographs. with effectively graduated of blurred backgrounds.
+A smaller aperture value (i.e. larger aperture) is suitable for taking beautiful portrait photographs, with effectively graduated of blurred backgrounds.
 However, with a small aperture value, landscapes will blur.

-A larger aperture value gives a greater depth-of-filed suitable for clear photographs of expansive landscapes, where everything from nearby objects to background details are sharply in focus.
+A larger aperture value (i.e. smaller aperture) gives a greater depth-of-field suitable for clear photographs of expansive landscapes, where everything from nearby objects to background details are sharply in focus.

-1. Set the command dial to Av .
+1. Set the command dial to $\ensuremath{\text{Av}}$ .

-2. Turn the electronic input dial to obtain the designed aperture value.
+2. Turn the electronic input dial to the desired aperture value.